 Earning her master’s degree in social work from Aurora University, Karina pledged a lifelong commitment to helping children in need.
 As a result, she became a school social worker, working in the West Chicago and Villa Park school systems.
 Growing up as a child of immigrant parents, Karina grew up with a strong commitment to family.
 Her family has been small business owners within the community for many decades, leaving a strong impact not only on herself, but within the community as well.
 Their family grocery store opened doors for members within the community, assisting people with advice and job referrals.
 Working at her family’s store gave her insight that social responsibility and hard work are essential to any undertaking.

 As an active participant within the community, Senator Villa served as the Vice President of the West Chicago District 33 Board of Education, where she worked to maintain a balanced budget for the school district, while negotiating equitable teacher contracts and providing increased services to students.
 When Karina was elected to the Illinois House of Representatives in 2018 she used her social work background, leadership, and life experience to ensure effective representation in the 49th District.

 As an elected official, Karina has tackled many issues that have impacted her district, in order to better serve her constituents.
 This includes fighting for manufacturing employee rights during the height of the COVID pandemic, championing increased access to mental health services, and ensuring quality of care is improved for our senior community.
-Senator Villa currently serves as the Vice-Chair of the Behavioral and Mental Health committee, and is on the Agriculture, Health, Environment, Education, and Pension Committees.
+Senator Villa currently serves as Chair of the Public Health committee, and is on the Agriculture, Appropriations, Behavioral and Mental Health, Special Committee on Pensions, Human Rights, and Health and Human Services Committees.